JoshMermel/Juggle-Transition/README.md

 A python program for finding transitions between juggling patterns

+This software has been tested but not extensively.
+I belive that it works in all cases but don't have proof of that.

+Given two valid juggling sequences of the same number of balls, Juggle-Transition finds a transition between them.
+If either is async it will find two transitions, one for starting the pattern on the left and the other for starting it on the right.
+The transitions are suitable to be animated by jugglinglab.

+To use it, you will need ply, a lex-yacc package for python.  http://www.dabeaz.com/ply/ply.html

 Juggle-Transition supports the following siteswap features:
  - async sequences
  - sync sequences (including *)